- Brand name

 These medicines may be affected by Travatan Eye Drops or may affect how well it works.
 You may need different amounts of your medicine, or you may need to use other different medicines.

 Your doctor or pharmacist will be able to tell you what to do when using Travatan Eye Drops with other medicines.

 Carefully follow all directions given to you by your doctor and pharmacist.

 They may differ from the information contained in this leaflet.

 If you are being changed from one medicine to another, follow your doctor's instructions carefully as to when to stop the old medicine and when to start the new eye drops.

 If you do not understand the instructions on the carton, ask your doctor or pharmacist for help.

 How much to use

-The usual dose of TRAVATAN Eye Drops is one drop in the affected eye(s) once each day.
-The dosing instructions will be printed on the label your pharmacist put on the bottle or carton.
+The usual dose of Travatan Eye Drops is one drop in the affected eye(s) once each day.
+The dosing instructions will be printed on the label your pharmacist puts on the bottle or carton.

 How to use it